rlopezherrero/GFTMasterBigDataUPV/exercise2_data_processing/README.md

 	* Configure IEX Cloud token on InvokeHTTP box rest call URL.
 	* Configure UpdateAtribute box adding schema.name property for schema registry (**Hint**: should be topicname-value)
 	* Configure PublishKafkaRecord boxes Kafka URL (port is 9092) and the topic names (tweets and quotes)
 	* Configure RouteOnAtribute box and filter over Microsoft, Uber, Twitter, Facebook additionally to the Google already defined.
+	* Check that the messages are populated on the topics:
+		* Launch kafka tool, and leave default parameters.
+		* Connect to tweets/quotes topics.
+		* Select Properties, message type to Avro.
 * **Flink processing**
+	* Filter the quotes for a list of 10 main technological companies (already defined on appConfig.properties file)
 		* Configure companies filter on `src/main/java/com/gft/upv/flink/proccess/FilterCompanies.java`.
 You can  get in-scope companies from appConfig.getInScopeCompanies()
+	* Enrich quotes messages data adding companies information
 		* Configure enrichment on `src/main/java/com/gft/upv/flink/proccess/EnrichCompany.java`
+	* Add those steps to filter the main companies and add companies static data.
 		* Add those  two steps on `src/main/java/com/gft/upv/flink/StreaminStockJob.java`
 * **Kafa tool for Output Visualization**
 	* Connect  to quotesEnriched topic and see output messages.